 It is advised that when hiring an in-home care company, you are aware of their level of licensing and whether they have a nurse on staff full time or not.
 In-Home Care is just as unique as the people they serve in their communities.
 Every in-home care client will have different needs that will change over time.
 Especially when working with seniors, it can be cumbersome for friends and families to continue to do small tasks such as housekeeping or running errands.
 As a person ages, their level of needs may increase when it comes to their activities of daily living (personal hygiene, dressing, eating, maintaining continence, transferring).

 Hiring an in-home care agency Eugene OR and the surrounding area trusts is much safer than looking online or hiring a family member or friend as a caregiver.
-Reason being, licensed in-home care companies are required by law to run a criminal background check and (drug screening) prior to hiring a caregiver.
+The reason being, licensed in-home care companies are required by law to run a criminal background check and (drug screening) prior to hiring a caregiver.
 Not only that, but you are also protected under the agency when it comes to abuse and neglect that may happen when hiring privately.

 Written by the National Association for Home Care and Hospice, here are a list of questions you should ask the in-home care company prior to hiring them: